 Microchips reunite lost and runaway dogs with their families.
 There is a very low reclaim rate at the local shelter but the animal control can scan the dogs when they are picked up and return them before they even hit the shelter.
 This keeps space open at the shelter and more dogs from being euthanized.
 The American Veterinary Medical Association reports that microchipped pets have a much higher chance of being returned home.
 In their study, dogs without microchips were returned 21.9% of the time while, whereas microchipped dogs were returned 52.2% of the time.
 In the same study, cats without microchips were reunited with their owners 1.8% of the time, whereas microchipped cats went home 38.5% of the time.
 Additionally, people who buy dogs to use as bait or weapons and train the dogs to fight will be permanently identified.
 When the dog gets loose or is found dumped, the dog can be traced back to the owner (like guns and serial numbers) and charged.

 Says Kathy McGuire, President and Founder of NJAFA, “We must find a way to stop the influx of dogs being euthanized.
 Even if these chips only reunite a small percentage of dogs to owners over a year that is less dogs being put to sleep”.
-The chips will be implanted by trained vets and vet techs.

 TO VIEW PRESS RELEASE AS PDF, click here